 - As of 2025, low-income undocumented pregnant women and children will be eligible for Medicaid

-As of November 2017, enrollment in Colorado Medicaid and CHIP had reached 1,352,546 people — a 73 percent increase since the end of 2013, driven largely by the state’s decision to expand coverage for adults without dependent children.
-Total Colorado Medicaid and CHIP enrollment was 1,337,805 as of June 2020.
-Colorado Medicaid is called Health First Colorado.
+As of early 2021, enrollment in Colorado Medicaid and CHIP had reached more than 1.5 million people — a 93% increase since the end of 2013.
+This increase was driven largely by the state’s decision to expand coverage for adults without dependent children, as well as the COVID pandemic that resulted in widespread job/income losses.

 Who is eligible for Medicaid in Colorado?

 - Children up to age 18: Up to 147% of FPL to qualify for Medicaid

 - Children up to age 18 who aren’t eligible for Medicaid can qualify for Child Health Plan Plus (CHP+; Colorado’s CHIP coverage) with household income up to 265% of FPL.

 - Coverage is available to lawfully-present immigrant children.
 As of 2025, income-eligible children who are undocumented immigrants will also be eligible for Medicaid/CHP+.

 - Pregnant women: Up to 200% of FPL to qualify for Medicaid.
 Coverage for pregnant women continues for a year after the birth

 - Pregnant women who don’t qualify for Medicaid can qualify for CHP+ with family income up to 265% of FPL